Koh Mak restaurants now offer everything from seafood to pizzas, western style breakfasts, bakeries and vegan cafes to cheap no frills Thai eateries.

 Still on the Ao Kao road but back towards Ao Nid, the friendly Q Bar, which sits opposite Dara Villa, is another popular BBQ choice, with a cheeky sideline in cocktails.

-Turning down to Ao Nid at the crossroads, you’ll find two more no-frills spots at Peaw and Om as well as a good noodle come som tam shop at Mong and Jam – the same family as Home Hug Resort.
+Turning down to Ao Nid at the crossroads, you’ll find two more no-frills spots at Peaw and Om as well as a good all rounder (noodles, som tam and cook to order) at Homehug (Mong and Jam) – the same family as the bungalows on the beach.
 Nearer to the pier, Dum Noodles cooks up an excellent broth as well as one dish style food.

 To the North and North East Coasts